jbush001/NyuziProcessor/software/librender/README.md

-This is a simple 3D rendering engine.
-There are a few phases to the rendering pipeline.
-At the end of each phase, threads will  wait until all other threads are finished.
+This is a 3D rendering library that attempts to fully exploid hardware multithreading and SIMD.
 The pipeline is structured as follows:

 ### Geometry Phase
 There are two steps to this, which execute in sequence for each draw call in the queue.
+Each one finishes completely before the next starts.

 1. The vertex shader is run on input vertex attributes.
 It produces an array of output vertex parameters.
 Vertices are divided between threads, each of which processes 16 at a time (one vertex per vector lane).
 There are up to 64 vertices in progress simultaneously per core (16 vertices times four threads).
-This phase does not look at the index buffer, but blindly compates all vertices in the array.
+This phase does not look at the index buffer, but blindly computes all vertices in the array.

 2. Triangle setup is done for each set of 3 indices in the index buffer.
 This is done with scalar code, but is distributed across threads: